DozedCupboard/DozedCupboard/01_Project/README.md

 ### Files

-The code is contained in the "01_Project.ipynb" file
+The code is contained in the "01_Project.ipynb" file.

 To read it in an easy way, try using the PDF version.